Fatty acid ratio in food: Optimal ratio of omega−6 to omega−3 fats

 To date, "no one knows what the optimal ratio in the diet is for these two families of fats."
 Science writer Susan Allport writes that the current ratio in Japan is associated with a very low incidence of heart and other diseases.
 A dietary ratio of 4:1 produces almost a 1:1 ratio of highly unsaturated fatty acids (HUFAs) in cell membranes."

-In a study with rats, a dietary ratio of 4:1 showed significant favorable effects on learning performance and pain tolerance compared to 6:1.

-Andrew Stoll, M.D., Director of the Psycho-pharmacology Research Laboratory at Harvard's McLean Hospital, who advocates the consumption of the two fats in a 1:1 ratio, states, "Once in the body, omega-3 and omega-6 fatty acids follow parallel pathways, continually competing with each other for chemical conversion to various structures and molecules inside and outside the cells.
-Given this mechanism, it makes sense that the two fats might be required in approximately equal amounts."

-Both Stoll and Allport assert that present-day diets in the developed world have departed dramatically from this ratio.
-It has been estimated that in developed countries, the ratio of omega−6s to omega−3s is closer to 15:1 Another estimate is that "[t]he diet consumed by the typical American tends to contain 14–25 times more omega-6 fatty acids than omega-3 fatty acids."
+It has been estimated that in developed countries, the ratio of omega−6s to omega−3s is closer to 15:1.
+Another estimate is that "[t]he diet consumed by the typical American tends to contain 14–25 times more omega-6 fatty acids than omega-3 fatty acids."

 According to a 2009 review by the American Heart Association, instead of avoiding ω−6 fats, the ω−6:ω−3 ratio should be decreased by consuming more ω−3 fats.
 The conversion rate of linoleic acid (LA) into arachidonic acid is very low with a diet high in linolenic acid.

 The maximum ω−6:ω−3 ratio allowed in dog food by the AAFCO is 30:1.